Keynesian economics: Origins of the multiplier

 The Liberal Party fought the 1929 General Election on a promise to "reduce levels of unemployment to normal within one year by utilising the stagnant labour force in vast schemes of national development".
 David Lloyd George launched his campaign in March with a policy document, We can cure unemployment, which tentatively claimed that, "Public works would lead to a second round of spending as the workers spent their wages."
 Two months later Keynes, then nearing completion of his Treatise on money, and Hubert Henderson collaborated on a political pamphlet seeking to "provide academically respectable economic arguments" for Lloyd George's policies.
 It was titled Can Lloyd George do it? and endorsed the claim that "greater trade activity would make for greater trade activity ... with a cumulative effect".
 This became the mechanism of the "ratio" published by Richard Kahn in his 1931 paper "The relation of home investment to unemployment", described by Alvin Hansen as "one of the great landmarks of economic analysis".
 The "ratio" was soon rechristened the "multiplier" at Keynes's suggestion.

 The multiplier of Kahn's paper is based on a respending mechanism familiar nowadays from textbooks.
 Samuelson puts it as follows:

-Let’s suppose that I hire unemployed resources to build a $1000 woodshed.
+Let's suppose that I hire unemployed resources to build a $1000 woodshed.
 My carpenters and lumber producers will get an extra $1000 of income...
 If they all have a marginal propensity to consume of 2/3, they will now spend $666.67 on new consumption goods.
 The producers of these goods will now have extra incomes... they in turn will spend $444.44 ...
 Thus an endless chain of secondary consumption respending is set in motion by my primary investment of $1000.

 Samuelson's treatment closely follows Joan Robinson's account of 1937 and is the main channel by which the multiplier has influenced Keynesian theory.
 It differs significantly from Kahn's paper and even more from Keynes's book.

-The designation of the initial spending as "investment" and the employment-creating respending as "consumption" echoes Kahn faithfully, though he gives no reason why initial consumption or subsequent investment respending shouldn't have exactly the same effects.
+The designation of the initial spending as "investment" and the employment-creating respending as "consumption" echoes Kahn faithfully, though he gives no reason why initial consumption or subsequent investment respending should not have exactly the same effects.
 Henry Hazlitt, who considered Keynes as much a culprit as Kahn and Samuelson, wrote that ...